DmitriiNabok/QuantumKernelSupportVectorMachine/README.md

 [Scikit-Learn](https://scikit-learn.org/stable/) is used as the classical backend.

+## List of features

+1. Generalized and flexible quantum circuit generator that simplifies construction of the data encoding and the variational ansaetze with Qiskit (`QuantumFeatureMap`)..
+2. Quantum kernel support vector classifier (`QKSVC`).
+3. Quantum kernel hyperparameter search with Scikit-Learn tools (`GridSearchCV`).
+4. Custom version of the Qiskit quantum kernel training algorithm (`QuantumKernelTraining`).
+5. Implementation of the projected quantum kernel technique (by Huang et al.
+   (2021))
+6. Quantum kernel version of the support vector regression (`QKSVR`) (with the support of the quantum circuit hyperparameter search).

 ## Theory

 Quantum kernel machine learning is using the idea to apply a quantum feature map $`\phi(\vec{x})`$ to express a classical data point $`\vec{x}`$ in a quantum Hilbert space $`|\phi(\vec{x})\rangle\langle\phi(\vec{x})|`$.